rashmi-rve/to-do-list/README.md

 - Add, view, and manage to-do items through a lightweight Express + EJS web UI
 - Dockerized app with a ready-to-use `docker-compose.yaml` for local development
 - Jenkins pipeline (`Jenkinsfile`) for automated build, test, and deployment
-- SonarQube integration for static code analysis (`sonar-project.properties`)
 - Infrastructure-as-Code with Terraform for provisioning cloud resources
 - Kubernetes manifests and Kustomize overlays for deploying to a cluster
-- DevSecOps configuration for security scanning as part of the pipeline

 ## Tech Stack